1. I receive email from people telling me that Amazon says my book is out of print or out of stock. Is it? Should I be concerned?

 11. Who prints your books?

 Our books are printed by Lightning Source Inc. We chose them because the quality of their printing, binding, and shipping has been consistently great.
 Our books are printed in the United States of America, as this is our chief market area.
-We are currently looking into European and Asian markets, too.
+We are also in European and Asian markets, too.
 Lightning Source Inc. is part of the Ingram Content Group, the world’s largest and most trusted distributor of physical and digital content.

 12. Who distributes your books?